-Airplane travel can be exciting, yet frightening and painful for young children.
-Children
+Airplane travel can be exciting, frightening, and even painful for young children.

-Swallowing or yawning usually can help "pop" the ears (activating the muscle that
+Swallowing or yawning usually helps "pop" the ears and ease the discomfort.
+Use of

-Older children may be helped by chewing gum or drinking a cup of juice.
+Older children can chew gum or drink a cup of juice.

 Handling motion sickness

 Children seem to be more prone to motion sickness than adults.
-Further, while an antihistamine
+An antihistamine can

 Eat a light meal or snack before and during travel.